leapdao/meta/playbook/bounties.md

 * find a Worker for the Bounty
 * help the Worker to understand the scope of the Bounty
 * find a Reviewer for the Bounty.
-* ensure the Bounty doesn’t get stalled
+* ensure the Bounty doesn’t get stalled (see "Expiration" section)
 * request the payout for the Bounty once it is done and reviewed (see "Payout" section below)

 ### Worker